Grenade attack at Nairobi bar wounds 13

 That strike, the militants' first on foreign soil, was in revenge for Uganda's contribution to the 9,000-strong AU peacekeeping force which is supporting Somalia's Western-backed government troops in removing the rebels from Mogadishu.

-Nairobi is home to a large Somali community and last week security forces arrested and charged two doctors with being al Shabaab members.
-The militants said three of their clerics had been arrested in Kenya, one of whom is on a U.N. sanctions list, for recruiting new members and soliciting.
+Nairobi is home to a large Somali community and last week security forces arrested two doctors charged with being members of al Shabaab.
+The militants said three of their clerics had been arrested in Kenya, one of whom is on a U.N. sanctions list for recruiting new members and soliciting funds for the rebels.

 Al Qaeda struck east Africa in 1998, killing hundreds of people, mostly Africans, in suicide bombings of U.S. embassies in Kenya and Tanzania.

-(Additional reporting by Noor Khamis and Fouad Khoeis in Nairobi, Abdirahman Hussein, Abdi Sheikh and Sahra Abdi in Mogadishu; Editing by David Clarke and Louise Ireland)
+(Additional reporting by Noor Khamis and Fouad Khoeis in Nairobi, Abdirahman Hussein and Abdi Sheikh in Mogadishu; Editing by David Clarke and Louise Ireland)